floooh/floooh.github.io/_posts/2020-04-26-sokol-spring-2020-update.md

 - first, compile the 'undecorated' GLSL source to SPIRV
 - feed the result into SPIRVCross and "manually" set decorations
 - have SPIRVCross translate this decorated SPIRV bytecode back to GLSL
-- and finally, compile the generated GLSL source (with decoration) again to SPIRV
+- and finally, compile the generated GLSL source (this time *with* decorations) again to SPIRV

 ...not exactly elegant, but it does the job :D